pingcap/docs/tidb-cloud/tidb-cloud-encrypt-cmek.md

 ### Step 3.
 Create a cluster

 Create a Dedicated Tier cluster hosted on AWS under the project created in Step 1.
-You need to ensure that the region where the cluster is located is the same as that in Step 2.
+Ensure that the region where the cluster is located is the same as that in Step 2.

 > **Note:**
 >